tomjaguarpaw/haskell-opaleye/Doc/Design/DESIGN.md

 It's awkward to generate composable SQL strings from another language because you end up needing things like unique names.

-You can't generate SQL strings at runtime but know already at compile time that it's syntactically correct.
+Although you can generate SQL strings at runtime you can't know at compile time that your SQL is syntactically correct.

 Every subselect has to be given a name.
 Typically this is redundant.